aeternity/hyperchain-starter-kit/README.md

 - **Staker** or **Delegator**: An account inside our hyperchain that stakes tokens with a validator to increase their staking power (and thus their chance of being selected to sign a block).
-It is expected that the validator rewards its stakers by sharing the block rewards with them.
+It is expected that the validator rewards its stakers by sharing the block rewards with them. popular on testnets.
-- **Faucet**: An account and service that is used to distribute tokens to users.
-This is usually done for free and is popular on testnets.
 - **BRI** and **BRI account**: Block reward initiative.
 This is a mechanism that sends a part of the rewards to the Aeternity Crypto Foundation.
 You can disable or configure this for your blockchain.
 - **Genesis block**: The first block of the blockchain, containing the initial accounts and tokens (as their balances).
 We will be configuring this in order to bootstrap our hyperchain and this is the main focus of part 1 of this guide.
+- **Faucet**: An account and service that is used to distribute tokens to users.
+This is usually done for free and is
+- **Staking UI**: A web application that allows users to stake their tokens with a validator.
+- **Wallet**: A web application that allows users to manage their accounts and tokens, sign and send transactions to the hyperchain network (the nodes).
+- **Explorer**: A web application that allows users to view the blockchain state and transactions.
+- **Middleware** or **MDW**: An indexing service that allows the wallet to retrieve past transactions and also acts as the backend of the Explorer.